-Archives Revealed is a partnership funding programme from The National Archives, The Pilgrim Trust and the Wolfson Foundation which supports the cataloguing of archive collections.
+Archives Revealed is a partnership funding programme between The National Archives, the Pilgrim Trust and the Wolfson Foundation which supports the cataloguing of archive collections.
 The goal of the Archives Revealed programme is to ensure that significant archive collections, representing the lives and perspectives of all people across the UK, are made accessible to the public for research and enjoyment.

-Up to £45,000 for archives to create catalogues of important archival collections.
-These grants open up access to collections that matter to researchers and communities and that increase public engagement with history.
-This is an annual programme that opens in the autumn each year.
+These grants offer up to £45,000 for archives to create catalogues of important archival collections.
+These grants open access to collections that matter to researchers and communities, and that increase public engagement with history.
+This is an annual programme that opens in the autumn of each year.

-- Significance: make significant collections accessible to national and local audiences which would otherwise remain hidden
+Aim: make significant collections accessible to national and local audiences which would otherwise remain hidden.

-Significance: Archive services identify and prioritise the cataloguing of collections representing significant people, organisations, communities, events and cultures in the UK to make them more accessible to audiences.
+Outcome: Archive services identify and prioritise the cataloguing of collections representing significant people, organisations, communities, events, and cultures in the UK to make them more accessible to audiences.

-Audiences, engagement and improvements to access: Archives make connections with relevant audiences, building relationships of trust based on engagement with archive collections.
+Outcome: Archives make connections with relevant audiences, building relationships of trust based on engagement with archive collections.
 Archives engage audiences with archive collections in creative ways that make a difference to people’s lives.
 Audiences see their backgrounds, experiences and perspectives represented in the archive.
-Archives are able to communicate the results of their projects to highlight archive collections to relevant audiences, communities and the wider public.
+Archives can communicate the results of their projects to highlight archive collections to relevant audiences, communities and the wider public.

-Quality and standards: Appropriate and effective cataloguing methods are utilised that meet archive standards and best practice guidance, and that result in collections being highly accessible and usable by audiences.
+Outcome: Suitable, effective and, if appropriate, innovative cataloguing methods are utilised are utilised that meet archive standards and best practice guidance, and that result in collections being highly accessible and usable by audiences.